dawsonjon/101Things/docs/ham_transmitter.rst

 Another challenge associated with class-E amplifiers is the task of driving the gate.
 The output from the Pi Pico does not possess adequate drive strength or voltage swing for this purpose.
-Additionally, the MOSFET gate incorporates a parasitic capacitance, necessitating a low-impedance driver with high drive strength.
+Additionally, the MOSFET gate has a parasitic capacitance, necessitating a low-impedance driver with high drive strength.